-Nonresident aliens who pass the green card test or the substantial presence test can be treated as resident aliens for tax purposes—they file Form 1040.
+Nonresident aliens who meet the green card test or the substantial presence test can be treated as resident aliens for tax purposes—they file Form 1040.

 Nonresident Aliens who do not Pass the Tests

-Refer unmarried nonresident aliens who do not meet the green card or substantial presence test to a professional tax preparer to file Form 1040NR or Form 1040NR-EZ.
+Refer unmarried nonresident aliens who do not meet the green card or substantial presence test to a VITA site that handles Foreign Students/Scholars, if appropriate, or a professional tax preparer to file Form 1040NR or Form 1040NR-EZ.

-You can provide assistance to U.S. citizens and resident aliens who have a spouse that does not qualify to be treated as a resident alien using the green card or substantial presence test.
+You may be able to provide assistance to U.S. citizens and resident aliens who have a spouse that does not qualify to be treated as a resident alien using the green card or substantial presence test.